DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 ## Player Homes

 The modpack features a bunch of different player homes.
-Some of them I have locked and hidden the keys all round Skyrim.
+Some of them by default don't have any immersive way to get them, they are available to you right from the start of the game, so I have locked them and hidden the keys all round Skyrim.
 To find them, you will have to solve these riddles:

 **Viking's Longhouse**